The Hounds of Amtor

-So, those inviting trees were not to have foreign substances sprayed
+So, those inviting trees were not to have foreign substances

-hind leg next to a tree.
+hike a hind leg next to a tree.

-No further description of thoese Brokolian "dogs" is provided, so one
+No further description of thoese Brokolian "dogs" is provided,

-with the animal) was mysteriously transported there from Brooklyn?
+(along with the animal) was mysteriously transported there from Brooklyn?

 Or was Carson just inserting a little joke that ERB reported

 I Still Live!

 ERB's Martian series probably first comes to the mind

 of fans as the place to look to find the phrase, and the concept, "I still

 live."
 Most notably, Tara of Helium breathed the exact phrase on several